VANTHEBRAND/vanrss/README.md

 ### Step 5.
 Done.
 Start publishing!

-Once you've completed the setup process, your microfeed instance will be ready to use.
+Once you've completed the setup process, your vanfeed instance will be ready to use.
 You can add, update, or delete items from the admin dashboard.

 You can also customize the appearance of the website at Settings / Custom code by editing the raw HTML and CSS: